 Policy Info: Effective January 2, 2024, all personnel responsible for handling rodents (Mice and/or Rats) will be required to complete the Basic Rodent Biomethology Course with a CMRU veterinarian or designated veterinary staff, or by scheduling observation of procedures performed within the laboratory or procedure room by CMRU veterinarian (or designated veterinary staff).
 Further information is available in the IACUC policy, "Required Training."

-The Research Resources Facilities (RRF) offers basic rodent techniques "Level III" training for investigators and laboratory personnel on a monthly basis with mice, as well as on an individualized basis.
+The Comparative Medicine Research Unit (CMRU) offers basic rodent biomethodology training for investigators and laboratory personnel on a bi-monthly basis with mice and rats.
 The training is intended to develop and/or hone techniques for new or established personnel at any level.
-The training is scheduled for the third Wednesday of each month at 1PM in the MDR basement room 012 and lasts approximately 2hrs.
+The training is scheduled for the first Thursday of each month at 10:00 AM and the third Wednesday of each month at 1:00 PM (unless noted) in the MDR basement room 012 and lasts approximately 2 hours.

 This training consists of standard rodent techniques: appropriate animal handling, restraint, blood collection (lateral saphenous and tail vein), injection techniques (subcutaneous, intravenous, intraperitoneal), oral gavage, ear tagging, ear notching, and euthanasia.

 If interested in scheduling training for other species or specialized techniques, arrangements can be made by contacting the IACUC Office.